JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 measurements along with active-data processing to develop completely automatic push-button style experiments.

-A simple automated EPR experiment would consists of these main elements:
+A simple automated EPR experiment would consist of these main elements:

 1. Defining the Sequence
 2. Pulse Tuning